DanerSound/quickJavainput/README.md

-# quickJavainput
+# README : QuickJavainput #

-## do you want to easily and efficiently manage
+## Do you want to easily and efficiently manage
-## the keyboard input of your java program?
+## The keyboard input of your java program?

-  > in this very simple class can help you to read data from keyboard

-  Every time you have to read some data from keyboard its dificult

-  because you have to add a very long file with each type of data you want to read!
+### What is this repository for? ###

+The aim of this repository is to read primitive type _from keyboard_ more easily

+### How do use this repo : ###

+big advise : **download the repo and see the test for primitive types inside, i wrote this using Eclipse**

+The only [file](https://github.com/DanerSound/quickJavainput/blob/master/quickJavainput/src/base/IO.java) that u need.

+you must [see](https://github.com/DanerSound/quickJavainput/blob/master/quickJavainput/src/base/TestQuickInput.java) how i parse every type.

+**Import** the file as a library them add the import file name on you main file.

-  with this file you can read all data with a line
+now you can read everthing.

-  just import this as a library.